Wakemakin/faro-webclient/README.rst

   python initiate.py

 With the python server running, open up http://localhost:5000 in a browser.
 The Faro homepage should be loaded at this point.
-There is one last thing to check to make sure the local project is configured correctly.
+There is one last thing to check to make sure your local project is configured correctly.
 Type http://localhost:5000/testdb in your browser.
 If a page comes up displaying  "Database is up and running", your local project is all set.
 If not, check your settings or ask me for help (Dennis).